 Location: 337 E. Randolph, 312.742.3918.
 Hours: 6:00 am to 11:00 pm

-City Mini Golf opens May 13, 2016.
-Hours 10AM-9PM $10 for 18 holes and located in the picnic groves just south of the BP bridge.
+Golf 18 holes on a Chicago themed course and located in the picnic groves just south of the BP bridge.
+Hours 10AM-9PM $11.

-Field House – The field house has public restrooms and offers Chicago Park District classes year round for a fee.
+The field house has public restrooms and drinking fountains and offers Chicago Park District classes year round for a fee.

-Get $5 off any climbing experience during the 2nd Fridays promotion.
-Mention 2nd Fridays when registering at the fieldhouse to obtain your offer.
+Get $5 off any climbing experience Mention 2nd Fridays when registering at the field house to obtain the discount.

 The Play Garden consists of The Slide Crater, The Sea, The Watering Hole, The Harbor, The Enchanted Forest, and The Wave Lawn.